-MBA 5011 - Boot Camp
+MBA 5010 - Base Camp

-This course provides an accelerated on-boarding to the academic baseline and academic benchmarks for success in the MBA program.
-Assessment aid students in determining their abilities and liabilities with respect to MBA subject matter, and thus helps the program faculty and staff identify topics where the students possible need further education.
-Students also participate in team building exercises, developing career goals, and understanding recruiting.
-Boot Camp is mandatory for all incoming students in the MBA and its cost is included in the program fee.
+This course provides socialization and on-boarding to the MBA program.
+Students also participate in team building exercises, developing career goals, and leadership assessments.
+Base Camp is mandatory for all incoming students in the MBA.
 Prerequisite(s): Enrollment open to MBA majors only.

-MBA 5032 - Managerial Problem Solving
+MBA 5033 - Creative Problem Solving